Department of English

 From time to time, the Department of English organizes seminars in which students can earn college credit for travel experiences and related academic work.

 The study of English helps students become critical readers and thinkers who have strong writing ability, sensitivity to subtle meanings, and appreciation of aesthetic experiences.
 English majors may focus on literature, teaching, and/or writing and in doing so may prepare for careers in a number of fields, including teaching and professional writing.
 Because of the skills and intellectual flexibility it develops, the English major or minor is also valuable to students pursuing graduate studies in the liberal arts or in professional fields such as law, medicine, or business.

 The University of Findlay offers an English major with emphases in these areas: creative writing, general writing, literature, and teaching English.
 The program also offers an English minor and a writing minor.
 The following courses may not be counted toward any of these emphases and programs: ENGL 104, ENGL 105, ENGL 106, ENGL 107, ENGL 145, and ENGL 206.

 Honors in English

 Upon recommendation of the English faculty, this graduation honor is awarded to English majors who have earned an average of at least 3.7 in the English major and at least 3.5 in all courses, and who have demonstrated strong scholarly and/or creative ability in papers and projects.
-To apply, eligible students must submit a letter of interest to the chair of English as well as three letters of support from members of the English faculty before the end of the eighth week of the semester in which they plan to graduate.
+To apply, eligible students must submit a letter of interest to the chair of English as well as three letters of support from members of the English faculty before the end of the third week of the semester in which they plan to graduate.